Your Local Specialist Travel Advisors For Custom Tours in Spain & Portugal

 Huesca

-Capital of Alto Aragon with a remarkable Gothic Cathedral (Mudejar features) and a Renaissance Town Hall.
+As the capital of Alto Aragon, Huesca features a remarkable Gothic Cathedral with Mudejar elements and a Renaissance Town Hall.

 Jaca

-Gateway to the Pyrenees and popular ski resort, has a well preserved 12th century Castle, the Romanesque Cathedral of San Perdro and the Church of Santiago.
+Known as the gateway to the Pyrenees and a popular ski resort, Jaca boasts a well-preserved 12th-century Castle, the Romanesque Cathedral of San Pedro, and the Church of Santiago.

 Teruel

-The least populated city in Spain, here you find the 13th century Cathedral of Santa María de Media Villa and the mudejar church of San Pedro.
+The least populated city in Spain, Teruel is home to the 13th-century Cathedral of Santa María de Mediavilla and the Mudejar Church of San Pedro.

 Aragon Kingdom: Its History and Geography